Li11iana/Pewlett-Hackard-Analysis/README.md

 * The table was inicially created using the employee number, first name, and last name from the 'Employees' table, while the title, start date ('from_date') and position end date ('to_date') from the 'Titles' table.
 This was accomplished with an inner join on the 'employee number' column and filtering so that only those born between 1952 and 1955 where included.
 However further tunning was requiered since one same person that held multiple position in the company would generate multiple rows of information as well as those who are no longer in the company.
 The complete file can be found here [Retirement_Titles_Table](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/retirement_titles.csv).
 * To solve the concerns expressed previously a second table was generated using the DISTINCT ON statement to obtain only one row per employee number and contraining the data so  only to the current position information would be collected (to_date = 9999-01-01).
 The file was named unique_titles and  file can be found here [Unique_Titles_Table](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/unique_titles.csv).
 * Finally to summarize finding the unique_titles table was groupped by the position title and saved as a new table 'Retiring_titles'.
 As can be seen below, a total of 72,458 employees from the personnel near retirement age.
-From that total 2 hold high management positions as Managers which require a more complex succession plan.
+From that total, two employees hold high management positions as Managers which require a more complex succession plan.
 Futhermore, the majority of the retirees (25,916 employees) currently work as Senior Engineers, or as Senior Staff members (24,926 employees).

 ![Retiring_employees_by_title.png](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/Retiring_employees_by_title.png)